AP-IT-GH/apaqe-docs/projectmethodology/methodologiesused.md

-# Methodologies Employed for Managing the Project
+# Methodologies used for managing the project

 ## Agile